 The first experiment demonstrates that our learning model reconstructs the nonlinear trajectories in the space of start-end positions.
 A set of 100 measurements were made for an arm movement consisting of three joints.
-The movements had the same start position but different end positions as shown in Fig. 4.
+The movements had the same start position but different end positions as shown in Figure 5.

-The first three eigenvalues have a smooth nonlinear unimodal distribution with respect to the start-end space as shown in Fig. 6.
+The first three eigenvalues have a smooth nonlinear almost unimodal distribution with respect to the start-end space as shown in Figure 7.
 The first component explained 72% of the training samples, the second 11% and the third 3%.

 The performance of the DCS network was first tested by a k-fold cross validation on randomized 100 samples.
 This was repeated for k = 10 runs.
 In each run the DCS network was trained and the number of neurons varied between 6 to 11.
-The average distance between the DCS-trajectory and the data sample was 3.9° and the standard deviation was 2.1°.
-This shows that the DCS network was able to generalize well using only a small sample size (about 100).
+The average distance between the DCS-trajectory and the data sample was $3.9^{\circ}$ and the standard deviation was $2.1^{\circ}$ .
+This shows that the DCS network was able to generalize well using a sample size of about 100.

 We can compare with Banarer [8] who fixed the DCS network with an upper bound of 15 neurons to learn a single gesture and not many as in our experiment.
-He used simulated data of 70 samples with a random noise of up to 5° and the mean error was 4.3° compared to our result of 3.9° on real data.
-The measurement error of the tracker is estimated to be 4.6° standard deviation which accounts for the similar mean errors.
+He used simulated data of 70 samples with a random noise of up to $5^{\circ}$ and the mean error was $4.3^{\circ}$ compared to our result of $3.9^{\circ}$ on real data.
+The measurement error of the tracker is estimated to be $4.6^{\circ}$ standard deviation which accounts for the similar mean errors.
 This shows that our model scales well.

 Next, we demonstrate the algorithm for obstacle avoidance.
-In this case 100 measurements were taken for the arm movement with different obstacle positions as shown in Fig. 8.
+In this case 100 measurements were taken for the arm movement with different obstacle positions as shown in Figure 8.
 The black lines show the 3D trajectory of the arm avoiding the obstacle which has a variable position determined by the distance B. We see how the hand backs away from the obstacle and the elbow goes down and then upward to guide the hand to its target.
 A is the Euclidian distance between the start and end positions of the hand.
 The grey lines represent a free path without obstacles.
 In this case we need to only take the first eigenvector from PCA to capture the variation of trajectories due to obstacle position.
-This deformation mode is shown in Fig. 9 We define the relative position of the obstacle to the movement as simply $p = \frac{B}{A}$.
+This deformation mode is shown in Figure 9 We define the relative position of the obstacle to the movement as simply $p = \frac{B}{A}$ .
 The DCS network learns the mapping between p and the eigenvalue with only 5 neurons.
 The learned movement can thus be used to avoid any obstacle between the start and end positions regardless of orientation or movement scale.
 This demonstrates how relatively easy it is to learn new specialized movements that are adaptive to constraints.

-Fig. 8.
-Trajectory for obstacle avoidance in 3D space.
+Figure 8: Trajectory for obstacle avoidance in 3D space.

-Fig. 9.
-Variation of arm trajectory with respect to the obstacle.
+Figure 9: Variation of arm trajectory with respect to the obstacle.